TheBenjameister/battles-script-generator/README.md

 Insert the grid size and cell size that you're playing with.
 This map is designed to be 10x10 with grids that are 45 pixels by 45 pixels.
 ![image](https://github.com/TheBenjameister/battles-script-generator/assets/82944215/dc904e1e-b170-49f8-992f-2ec60c5dbf8c)

 We are done!
-Now press generate and we get the following in the terminal (please not that this may take a few moments):
+Now press generate and we get the following in the text box (please not that this may take a few moments):
 ```json
 !uvar Battles {
     "goblin camp": [